brohlf/technical-writing-portfolio/Discord Setup Tutorial/README.md

-# This portfolio piece is under construction
+# This portfolio piece is still in development.